OlgaLezhnina/dtreg_py/README.md

 # dtreg
-The goal of dtreg is to help the users interact with various data type registries (DTRs) and write research results in the machine-actionable format.
+The goal of dtreg is to help the users interact with various data type registries (DTRs) and create machine-actionable data.
-Currently, the [ePIC](https://fc4e-t4-3.github.io/) and the [ORKG](https://orkg.org/) DTRs are supported.
+Currently, we support the [ePIC](https://fc4e-t4-3.github.io/) and the [ORKG](https://orkg.org/) DTRs are supported.
-First, a DTR schema (an ePIC datatype or an ORKG template) is loaded as a Python object.
+* First, a DTR schema (an ePIC datatype or an ORKG template) is loaded as a Python object.
-Then, a new instance of the schema is created by filling in the relevant fields.
+* Then, a new instance of the schema is created by filling in the relevant fields.
-Finally, the instance is written as a machine-actionable JSON-LD file.
+* Finally, the instance is written as a machine-actionable JSON-LD file.
 ## Example

 This example shows you how to work with a DTR schema; you need to know the schema identifier.
-As an example, the ePIC datatype with the DOI <https://doi.org/21.T11969/74bc7748b8cd520908bc> is used.
+As an example, we use the ePIC datatype with the DOI <https://doi.org/21.T11969/74bc7748b8cd520908bc>.
 For the ORKG, please use the ORKG template URL, such as <https://incubating.orkg.org/template/R855534>.

 ```python